c-bata/jpandas/README.md

 Because these language offers some useful function for analyzing data.
 DataFrame is one of the powerful data structure for that.

-If we have great result of research, we make use of real world application.
+If we have great result of research, we have to make use of real world application.
 JPandas helps implementation on Android for analyzing data.